stagfoo/soshi/README.md

 ## Build Components
 these are build and in the showcase page
+- Title
-- title
+- Card
+- Text List (needs expanding)
-- card
+- Button
-- list
+- Image
-- button ( needs typescript cleanup )

 ## Styling
-- these components aren't styled yet but I would like to include a pre styled version in the future for everyone
+- These components will be styled by [fairybread](https://github.com/stagfoo/fairybread) in the Raeon Design Language (coming soon)

-# Libraries Testing
+# Rendering System
-[yo-yo](https://github.com/maxogden/yo-yo) is the bases of these components but I will be including examples of these components inside other frameworks to show, you can use them together.
+Soshi works by using [hyperx](https://github.com/choojs/hyperx) and simple instancing to return your functional

 ## React
-- title
+Working using the createElement render function.
-- card
+Testing - Card Function

 ## Angular
 - not tested

 ## Vue
-- not tested
+Some testing started
+- will provide text to vue templating engine OR hook into vues createElement custom render

 ## Ember
 - not tested